 Bursaries are granted on the basis of financial need, and are available to all registered McMaster students who apply and qualify.

-- our online bursary application is available during the fall of your first year
+- the online bursary application is available in the Mosaic Student Center during the fall of your first year

 - a bursary is a grant which does not require repayment

 - students must apply to OSAP (or other government loans) prior to applying for bursary funds (some exceptions apply, see McMaster Aid on the SFAS website for more information